 This is how Guennadi Maslov (b.
 1959) describes his initiation into photography: "My father would cover the kitchen windows with dark blankets and put the enlarger and processing trays on the table where normally we had our meals.
 I am 7 and I am bored.
 The photos are small and take forever to dry."
 By the late 1970s, he was already part of the photography art movement in Kharkiv, but it wasn’t until the mid-1980s that his work became recognized within the community.

-Before moving to the US in 1993 Maslov had belonged to several Kharkiv photography groups (from a city photo club in the late 1970s to the Kontakty/Gosprom group in 1986), yet he denies being a part of the Kharkiv School or even the mere existence of such.
+Before moving to the US in 1993 Maslov had belonged to several Kharkiv photography groups (from a city photo club in the late 1970s to the Kontakty/Gosprom group in 1986), yet he denies being a part of the Kharkiv School or even questions its existence.
 The basis for this intriguing twist can be found in his beautifully written essay The Kharkiv Burst.
 There Maslov claims that Kharkiv photographers "never had a common (let alone concrete) aesthetic ground...
 Was there anything artistically common between merciless documentaries of Mikhailov and the hand-painted psychological satires by Pavlov and Shaposhnikov?
 Hardly, except perhaps the shared cultural undertone and the energy of talent."

 © Guennadi Maslov